 The best way to protect your right to compensation following a single-vehicle accident is to collect as much evidence as possible to support your claim that you’re not at fault.
 This includes preparing a written statement describing the accident, taking photos of the accident scene, and getting the contact information of anyone who witnessed the incident.
 You’ll also want to keep detailed records of your medical treatment and accident-related expenses so you have a clear total of your damages to include in the claim.

 Rechtman & Spevak is committed to helping Georgia residents receive fair and timely personal injury settlements.
-Please call to schedule a free, no-obligation consultation.
+Please call to schedule a free, no-obligation consultation one of our car accident attorneys.